-Below is Ben’s email with my coaching suggestions added in bold.
-I have indicated whether each of his statements was a boundary or a limit.
+*my coaching suggestions are in bold, indicating whether each of his statements were a boundary or limit.

-I would like to relay an example of an interaction I had with Julia this past weekend.
-I welcome your input!
+I would like to relay an example of an interaction I had with Julia this past weekend, and would love to hear your input!

 On Saturday, my wife left early in the morning to go to a training session for Girl Scouts.
-I asked a babysitter (Mary) to come to our house to help with the kids since there were a couple of activities going on that morning.
+I asked our babysitter to come the house to help with the kids since we were extra busy that particular morning.

-The plan was to pick up Tommy from a birthday party at 11:30 in San Mateo and then drive to Goodwill to drop off a carload of donated items.
+The plan was to pick up Tommy from a birthday party at 11:30 in San Mateo, then drive to Goodwill to drop off a full car’s worth of donated items.
 After that, we were planning to go to the county fair, which Julia was looking forward to.

 The Goodwill donation was from the Girl Scouts.
 My wife had left instructions that Julia needed to make a sign saying, ‘Gift from Girl Scouts Troop ******,’ and wear her sash while holding the sign in front of Goodwill.